 About 10 years ago, Tom Hocott claims he tried to talk to Dusty Hill backstage at a ZZ Top gig in Grand Rapids.
 He hoped for a brief audience with Hill — one conversation to fill in the gaps that still remained for him in the story, to congratulate Hill on his success, and to reminisce about the strange history that they both shared.
 But Hill turned Hocott away.
 “He acted like he didn’t even remember,” Hocott recalls. (“I’ll say it again,” Hill responds.
 “It was the ’60s.”)

-*I was proud to have provided contact information for interviews as well as band photos, news stories from the Bay City Times and Saginaw News, and magazine articles from Rolling Stone that contributed to Daniel Ralston’s original story that was published in BuzzFeed in 2016.
-Since that time, I was able to uncover additional information about the fake Zombies, and it was then added to Ralston's story along with some additional photos, when Z. Z. Top and Bay City's Fake Zombies Scandal was uploaded to the MRRL site in 2017.
+*Gary (Dr. J) Johnson provided contact information for interviews as well as band photos, news stories from the Bay City Times and Saginaw News, and the original magazine articles from Rolling Stone that contributed to Daniel Ralston’s story that was published in BuzzFeed in 2016.
+Since that time, he was able to uncover additional information about the Excels and others.
+Those facts were added to Ralston's story, along with some additional photos, when Z. Z. Top and Bay City's Fake Zombies Scandal was uploaded to the MRRL site in 2017.